13ros27/from_const_fn/README.md

 This works similarly to [`from_fn`](https://doc.rust-lang.org/std/array/fn.from_fn.html) however also works in any `const` environment.
 This does come with the limitation of not supporting closures that borrow (or move) their environment.
 For more details and examples, see [`from_const_fn`](https://github.com/13ros27/from_const_fn/blob/master/lib.rs#L32).

+## MSRV

+The minimum supported Rust version is 1.83 with `default-features` enabled and 1.61 with them disabled.

 ## License

 All code in this repository is dual-licensed under either: